 By the late 1970s, efforts were made to create a standardized model of BPD and by 1980 it was recognized as a personality disorder in the DSM-III, with the current terminology established by the APA.

-Because of the lack of understanding and the development of definitive criteria, BPD has long been looked upon as a set of behaviors rooted in the decision making process of the individual.
-Those who evidence symptoms have long been called “difficult”, “troublesome”, “manipulative”, “moody”, and a wide-range of terms that indicate the problem rests with the individual and it is only a question of wanting to behave properly that will make things better.
-Even today, though it is recognized as a personality disorder, those who have been identified as having BPD, are looked upon fearfully because of the past misunderstandings.
+Because of the lack of understanding and the development of definitive criteria, BPD has been looked upon as a set of behaviors rooted in the decision-making process of the individual.
+Those who experience symptoms have long been called “difficult”, “troublesome”, “manipulative”, “moody”, and other terms that indicate the problem rests with the individual and it is only a question of wanting to behave properly that will make things better.
+Even today, though it is recognized as a personality disorder, those who have been identified as having BPD are looked upon fearfully because of the past misunderstandings.

 Treatment for borderline personality disorder

-Pharmacological treatments including antidepressants, mood stabilizers, and antipsychotic are often prescribed based on specific target symptoms shown by the individual patient.
-Because Serotonin, norepinephrine and acetylcholine are among the chemical messengers that play a role in the regulation of emotions, including sadness, anger, anxiety, and irritability, drugs that enhance the presence of these chemicals and their functions may improve emotional symptoms in BPD, allowing people to manage BPD in the same as fashion as those susceptible to diabetes or high blood pressure.
-For inpatient treatment of borderline personality disorder long term rehabilitation seems to be one of the most effect treatment modalities especially those with drug addiction or alcoholism.
+Pharmacological treatments including antidepressants, mood stabilizer, antipsychotics or other pharmacological treatments are often prescribed based on specific target symptoms shown by the individual patient.
+Serotonin, norepinephrine and acetylcholine are among the chemical messengers that play a role in the regulation of emotions, including sadness, anger, anxiety, and irritability.
+Because of this, drugs that enhance the presence of these chemicals and their functions may improve emotional symptoms in BPD, allowing people to manage BPD in the same as fashion as those susceptible to diabetes or high blood pressure.
+Long term rehabilitations for inpatient treatment of borderline personality disorder seems to be one of the most effect treatment modalities especially those with drug addiction or alcoholism.
 This is due to the high structure and constant therapeutic support.